YorkDevelopers/venimus/docs/APIs_for_GroupMembers.md

 <!-- markdownlint-disable no-duplicate-heading -->
-# Project Venimus - APIs For Group Administrators
+# Project Venimus - APIs For Group Members

-The following APIs can only be called by community group administrators.
+The following APIs can only be called by members of the groups.

 ---